Top Destinations for Family Fun in the East Bay

 Oakland Zoo

 Oakland has one of the most impressive zoos in California, an acclaimed, AZA-accredited institution that dates to 1922.
-It’s home to more than 750 animals, among them many of the exotic species most beloved by children.
+It’s home to more than 750 animals, including many of the exotic species most beloved by children.

-The giraffes, lions, zebras and elephants residing across the African Savanna and African Veldt sections of the zoo are sure hits with little visitors.
+The giraffes, lions, zebras and elephants inhabiting the African Savanna and African Veldt sections of the zoo are sure hits with little visitors.
 These big, exotic mammals are familiar to kids and easy for them to spot.
-Meanwhile the meerkats, vervet monkeys and baboons are especially playful, often putting on quite a show.
-The raucous troop inhabiting Baboon Cliffs, an expansive exhibit with climbing towers and a waterfall, are especially active.
-Be sure to spend some time watching them loudly chase each other in bids for dominance worthy of a David Attenborough documentary.
+Meanwhile the meerkats, vervet monkeys and baboons are especially playful.
+Spend some time being entertained by the raucous troop inhabiting Baboon Cliffs, an expansive exhibit with climbing towers and a waterfall.
+Watch them loudly chase each other in bids for dominance worthy of a David Attenborough documentary.

 There’s a different vibe to Oakland Zoo’s newest exhibit, California Trail.
-Oakland Zoo added 65 acres to its property for this major expansion unveiled in July 2018.
-Dedicated to educating visitors and conserving the native wildlife of California past and present, California Trail comprises habitats for eight key species.
-Bison, gray wolves, American black bears, grizzly bears, jaguars, mountain lions, California condors and bald eagles inhabit the California Trail section of the zoo.
-The exhibit also adds an unmissable new feature to the zoo’s landscape – a gondola that carries guests from the lower, main part of the zoo, over a wooded hillside and up to California Trail.
-The gondola ride is included with the price of admission and offers incredible panoramic views across the San Francisco Bay and six Bay Area counties.
+Oakland Zoo added 65 acres to its property for this major expansion unveiled in 2018.
+California Trail educates visitors about conservation of California’s native wildlife, past and present.
+It features habitats for eight key species: bison, gray wolves, American black bears, grizzly bears, jaguars, mountain lions, California condors and bald eagles.
+The exhibit also adds a fun new feature to the zoo’s landscape – a gondola that carries guests from the lower, main part of the zoo, over a wooded hillside and up to California Trail.
+The gondola ride is included with the price of admission and offers fantastic panoramic views across the San Francisco Bay and six Bay Area counties.

 Step off the gondola and follow the trail to the grizzly bear exhibit.
 Kids might recognize these great bears’ profiles from the California state flag.
 They once inhabited the entire western United States and were hugely abundant in the Bay Area.
 California’s wild grizzlies were wiped out by 1924, but here at the zoo you can watch them idle around their spacious grassy habitat, snack on green peppers (their favorite, according to zoo reps) and on hot days play in the sprinklers.